NASA robotic arm collects sample of asteroid Bennu theft, but some it's escaping

-NASA's asteroid-chaser Osiris-Rex completed a key part of its mission this week by managing to nab some rocks from the surface of the potentially hazardous asteroid Bennu, NASA reported Friday.
+NASA's asteroid chaser Osiris-Rex completed a key part of its mission last week by managing to nab rocks from the surface of the potentially hazardous space rock Bennu.
+The sample was so abundant it started leaking into space, prompting an early stow maneuver the mission team reported on Thursday was successful.

 The spacecraft traveled over 200 million miles and four years to briefly bump into Bennu, blast it with compressed gas and collect bits of its surface.
-The space agency on Wednesday shared the first batch of images from the daring operation, revealing a delicate-yet-explosive moment between rock and robot.
+On Oct.
+21, the space agency shared the first batch of images from the daring operation, revealing a delicate yet explosive moment between rock and robot.

 When the spacecraft's robotic sampling arm, named Touch-And-Go Sample Acquisition Mechanism, or Tagsam, touched down on Bennu, it performed what amounts to a cosmic pickpocketing maneuver.
 Mission planners expected that the total time of contact between the arm and asteroid would be less than 16 seconds.
 When preliminary data was released, it showed that the period of contact was just six seconds, with much of the sample collection happening in only the first three.